grisoniFr/bmf_qsar/README.md

 Please, cite as:

 * F. Grisoni, V.Consonni, M.Vighi (2018a).
 Detecting the bioaccumulation patterns of chemicals through data-driven approaches, *Chemosphere*, 208, 273-284.
 * F. Grisoni, V.Consonni, M.Vighi (2018b).
-Detecting the bioaccumulation patterns of chemicals through data-driven approaches, *Integrated Environmental Assessment and Management*, just accepted.
+Acceptable-by-design QSARs to predict the dietary biomagnification of organic chemicals in fish, *Integrated Environmental Assessment and Management*, just accepted.

 The BMFpred software is provided for free by Alvascience srl.
 Please, cite it as:
 * F. Grisoni, V.Consonni, M.Vighi (2018b).
 Detecting the bioaccumulation patterns of chemicals through data-driven approaches, *Integrated Environmental Assessment and Management*, under review.